All applications and transfers are co-ordinated by Tameside Local Authority Admissions Department on behalf of the school.

 This should be kept in school.

 School uniform can be bought from M.C.S.
-Uniforms (Market Street, Ashton).
+Uniforms (Market Street, Ashton), website.

 All belongings, particularly items of clothing should be clearly marked with the child’s name for identification purposes.